-Deborah Lowe Martinez, J. D. is the Director of the Berkeley Hope Scholars program (formerly the Cal Independent Scholars Network).
+Deborah Lowe Martinez, J. D. is the Director of the Berkeley Hope Scholars program.
 She received her B.A. from University of California, Berkeley and earned a J.D. from the University of San Francisco.
 Prior to accepting the position as Director of Berkeley Hope Scholars, Deborah practiced law as a Child Welfare attorney, representing both children and parents in juvenile dependency proceedings.
 Her professional experience also includes juvenile defense work, counsel for children in high conflict divorce cases and as court appointed guardian ad litem to child victims in adult criminal proceedings.
 She is an active member of the California State Bar, the National Association of Counsel for Children and serves on the Advisory Board for AdvoKids, a non-profit organization dedicated to the ensuring the rights of foster youth.

 Ian Kolaja is a senior Nuclear Engineering major who transferred from Fullerton College, located in Orange County, California.
 Currently, he is conducting nuclear physics research at Lawrence Berkeley National Laboratory.
 Ian's interests also include filmmaking, songwriting, programming, photography, dogs, and tea.
 His dream is either to launch a startup that successfully commercializes nuclear fusion, or to become a successful singer and perform with Sia or Kehlani.
 Ideally, both.
 As a BHS media intern staff, he will help maintain the program's website and produce a promotional video.